karellopez/KLV-System-Monitor/README.md

 CPU usage can be visualized in three modes—**Multi thread**, **General view**, and **Multi window**—selectable from the Preferences dialog.

-Plots adapt to the selected theme, and "Multi window" graphs hide axes while showing each core's usage (and frequency when enabled) atop its panel.
-The Preferences dialog also offers options to fill CPU graphs with translucent colors and to smooth only the network plot if desired.
+Plots adapt to the selected theme.
+"Multi window" graphs show axes without tick labels and overlay each core's usage, number, and optional frequency atop its panel.
+The Preferences dialog exposes controls for mini-plot size, column count, a single-color option for all cores, and separate EMA alphas for CPU, memory, and network graphs.
+CPU plots can optionally be filled with translucent color, and network smoothing can be toggled independently.

 Recent updates further reduce the monitor's own CPU usage by batching per-process information retrieval, decoupling plot and text refresh rates,